STAT210-S23/STAT210-Wistariahurst/Bachelder_Letters/README.md

 There are a few exceptions to this standardized naming.
 Some telegrams include descriptions in their file name.
 For example, a valentine's day telegram is named "ND_Valentine_Greeting_by_Western_Union_from_Camp_Hulen_TX.pdf".
 Another is named "ND_Merry_Christmas_Telegram_from_Palacios_TX.pdf".

 In order to extract text from the typed letters, we apply the tesseract R package to conduct optical character recognition (OCR).
-Tesseract is easily applied with image files, so we first convert the PDF files in the `processed_scans_pdf` to image files, and running tesseract on the image files.
+Tesseract is easily applied with image files, so we first converted the PDF files in the `processed_scans_pdf` to image files, and then ran tesseract on the image files.
 The text for each of the typed letters was extracted.
 The text files are located in the `transcriptions` folder.

 Future work will need to focus on manually transcribing the handwritten letters.
 Best practices for manual transcription are described in the `transcription_process` folder.

 Lastly, a detailed report of this project and the content of the letters is in the `report` folder.